NomiJ/Tada/README.md

 ====
 In hebrew it means "To Know" presonally and closely.

-Yada in its current phase is no more than an idea of an IM which can chrispify the internet chat messages and calls towards professional communication for business or work purposes.
+Yada in its current phase is no more than an idea of an IM which can orient the  internet communication ( chat messaging and audio/video calls ) towards professional communication for business or work purposes and thus improving the productivity.

 In vague it should allow